AnanthaPadmanaban-KrishnaKumar/RS-SAM/README.md

 - **Traffic Management Systems**: Assists in the management and control of traffic flow.
 - **Urban and Rural Planning**: Provides valuable insights for infrastructure development in both urban and rural areas.

+## Drawbacks
+- One of the notable drawbacks of the RSA-Y8S project is the time complexity involved in processing an image from input to the final output of the SAM model.
+The sophisticated layers and the depth of processing required for accurate detection and segmentation lead to increased computational demands.
+- Consequently, this complexity results in longer processing times, which currently may not align with the real-time requirements of practical autonomous driving systems.
+- This challenge is a significant consideration for deployment in live environments where decision-making is time-critical.

 ## Conclusion:
 Road Segment Analysis for ADAS (RS-ADAS) represents a significant leap in road segmentation technology, combining YOLOv8's object detection prowess with SAM's segmentation accuracy.
 This synergy creates a robust and reliable system for autonomous vehicles, significantly improving their navigation capabilities and overall safety in various road conditions.